 10 things you can do in your garden

 - Plant native trees, shrubs and grasses to attract and feed native birds, and remove non native weeds and garden plants that could invade natural habitats.

 - Replace some of your open lawn with garden beds and wild flower meadows, and plant nectar-rich flowers for bees and other pollinators.
-Lists of good nectar plants for pollinators are available on the Royal Horticultural Society and London Beekeepers’ Association websites.
+Local bee expert Mark Patterson of Api:Cultural has produced a list of the best garden plants for bees, and a matrix showing the flowering times and colours of good plants for pollinators.
+Further lists of good nectar plants for pollinators are available on the Royal Horticultural Society and London Beekeepers’ Association websites.
 The Royal Horticultural Society also has a list of night-scented plants which are particularly attractive to moths (and hence to bats, which eat moths).

 - Make hiding and sunning spots for insects by using half buried stones and logs and mulch placed close to shelter and food.
 As well as providing homes for beetles and worms, which in turn are food for birds and insects, natural mulch also helps to save water.

 - Create a wildlife pond.
 Let frogs, newts and other water mini-beasts move in by themselves.
 Never take them or their tadpoles and spawn from the wild.
 See Froglife’s easy guide to pond creation (PDF 2.4MB).

 - Attract butterflies by planting nectar-producing plants and caterpillar foodplants such as buckthorns, birdsfoot-trefoil, ivy and nettles in sunny spots of the garden.